Interactive iPad ads: five touch-first patterns

 The IAB point, translated into creative

 If your audience is holding a touchscreen, your ad has an extra superpower.
-Touch.
-The best tablet units treat touch as the headline.
+Touch-first is the creative posture where the first meaningful thing the unit asks for is a gesture, and the response delivers the point.
 Drag, swipe, tap, reveal, simulate.
 The objective is not “more features.”
 It is to earn attention by giving the user a simple action and an immediate payoff.
+Because the payoff is immediate, the value lands without needing a paragraph of claims.

 Five iPad ad interactions worth stealing